 These could all be great options for Lorraine and Barry, but they do have their drawbacks.

 If you’re in the market for a fresh set of wheels, read on.
 We’re going to take a deep dive into the pros and cons of leasing a car to see what the right options for Lorraine and Barry are, and for you.

 Buy or lease a car?
 The advantages of leasing.

 Leasing is an accessible way for the average earner to drive a brand new car.
 There are countless advantages to the process.
 Here they are:

 - Manufacturer warranty.
 New cars come with multi-year manufacturers warranties.
 Older, used cars are unlikely to be covered.
-With leasing, you get a factory fresh model (you can't lease a used car), complete with a lease car warranty which generally covers you for the full car lease length.
+With contract hire, you get a factory fresh model (you can't lease a used car), complete with a lease car warranty which generally covers you for the full car lease length.

 - No MOT.
 Cars only undergo MOT testing when they’re 3 years old and above.
 If you lease your car for less than 3 years, you don’t need to awkwardly try to read the face of the mechanic who’s scrutinising your precious car.

 - Simple payments.
 Road tax is included in your lease, so that’s one less thing for you to worry about.
 Some leasing deals also offer breakdown cover, maintenance packages, and occasionally even insurance.
 This lets you streamline your motoring payments into one tidy sum.

 - Depreciation.
 Cars are terrible investments.
 They depreciate rapidly, sometimes losing as much as half of their value in only a handful of years.
 If you're leasing - you don't feel the effects!